 Altitude training, also known as hypoxic training, involves exercising in, living in, or otherwise breathing oxygen-reduced air.
 It is a common practice among endurance athletes like mountain bikers, aiming to improve their performance in competitions held at high altitudes.

-Sujet a lire : What’s the Best Strategy for Developing First Step Quickness in Basketball Guards?
+A lire en complément : What’s the Best Strategy for Developing First Step Quickness in Basketball Guards?

 Altitude training works by stimulating the body’s production of red blood cells.
 Since oxygen is transported around the body by red blood cells, having more of them enhances the body’s oxygen-carrying capacity.
 However, it’s not always practical for athletes to train at high elevations, and that’s where elevation masks come into play.